NetOpsCommunity/imc-scripts/adapters/ICC/README.md

-The Aruba, Brocade, F5 and Nortel networks packages have been removed.
+The Aruba, Brocade, F5 Hewlett-Packard and Nortel networks adapter customisations have been removed

-As of IMC 7.1, HP has either added those adapters, or fixed the problems with them.
+As of IMC 7.2, HP has either added those adapters, or fixed the problems with them.

 You should install the most current version + patch.